-The direction of this force is perpendicular to both the wire and magnetic field.
+The direction of this force is perpendicular to both the wire and the magnetic field.

 Working of DC Motor

 - the field magnets are excited developing alternate North and South poles

 - the armature conductors carry currents.

 All conductors under North-pole carry currents in one direction while all the conductors under South-pole carry currents in the opposite direction.

 Since each armature conductor is carrying current and is placed in the magnetic field, a mechanical force acts on it.

 On applying Fleming’s left-hand rule, it is clear that force on each conductor is tending to rotate the armature in the anticlockwise direction.
-All these forces add together to produce a driving torque which sets the armature rotating.
+All these forces add together to produce a driving torque which sets the armature rotates.

 When the conductor moves from one side of a brush to the other, the current in that conductor is reversed.
 At the same time, it comes under the influence of the next pole which is of opposite polarity.
 Consequently, the direction of the force on the conductor remains the same.

 It should be noted that the function of a commutator in the motor is the same as in a generator.
 By reversing current in each conductor as it passes from one pole to another, it helps to develop a continuous and unidirectional torque.